Spain Renewable Energy Market - Growth, Trends, and Forecasts (2020-2025)

 With an installed capacity of more than 25.54 GW of wind energy by the end of 2019, Spain is leading the global wind energy market in the fifth position.
 However, the country has a negligible amount of offshore wind capacity and this market remains untapped.
 Hence, offshore wind power is marketexpected to provide an number of opportunities in the near future.

-The government of Spain took bold steps like the removal of sun tax in 2018, the formation of Strategic Energy Technology Plan, Low Emission Strategy 2050, which are making the nation a global leader in the renewable market and reducing its carbon footprint at an astonishing rate.
+The Government of Spain took bold steps, like the removal of sun tax in 2018, the formation of Strategic Energy Technology Plan, and Low Emission Strategy 2050, which are making the nation a global leader in the renewable market and reducing its carbon footprint at an astonishing rate.
 Such initiatives are expected to drive the market in the coming years.

 Scope of the report